YongoDavid/DEMO-2024-NOVEMBER/README.md

 i just need to do a few more tests , then submit it to Noel by saturday and get the gig.

 NOV 30
+This month is coming to an end today , it has been an amazing month soo far!.